-Remuneration for EDs and the KMP: The RC establishes the remuneration framework for EDs and the KMP in consultation with the controlling shareholders, taking into account the performance of the Group, the business unit and the individual along with the relevant benchmarks in the respective markets and industries.
+Remuneration for the EDs and KMP: The RC establishes the remuneration framework for EDs and KMP in consultation with the controlling shareholders, taking into account the performance of the Group, the business unit and the individual along with the relevant benchmarks in the respective markets and industries.
 The RC shall exercise full discretion and independent judgment to determine the right level and mix of compensations for the long-term success of the Company while upholding shareholders' interest.

-The remuneration of EDs and the KMP comprises both fixed and variable components.
+The remuneration of the EDs and KMP comprises both fixed and variable components.